dritani/Filmr/README.md

 This is a movie recommendation app with Tinder-like swiping.
 You first select a mood and the app will present a list of movies that match that feeling.
 You then swipe left or right depending if you like it or not, and then all your favourite movies are shown in a table.

-The app also features 2 buttons, one for resetting all saved movies and another for changing the background colour.
+The app also features a button for changing the background colour.